Daniel-Laufer/StudyTogether/doc/sprint3/sprint3.md

 Story points: 7

 ### Main tasks
-- [ ] Create a calendar to display the timings of the studygroups a user is registered for
+- [ ] Create a calendar to display the timings of the study groups a user is registered for
 - [ ] Connect with with backend

 ## Story: STUD-12